RITE AID ACQUIRES BARTELL DRUGS

 The acquisition of Bartell Drugs was an affordable and compact one for Rite Aid.
 It is surprising Walgreens or CVS did not snap up Bartell before Rite Aid did.
 With over 2,000 stores in the United States, Rite Aid is still very much a viable competitor in the chain drug pharmacy sector.

-As does its competitors, Rite Aid has options to grow its store base as well as selectively modify its core business model on its own or by a collaborative partner.
-With the right strategy and assertive management, Rite Aid can grow its business and deliver value for its shareholders.
+Rite Aid has many options to grow its store base as well as modify its core business model on its own or with a partner.
+With the right strategy and assertive management, Rite Aid will continue to grow its revenue and deliver value for its shareholders.

 Thank you for reading this story

 Read my other articles about medical and healthcare business trends, content marketing and digital strategy, brand and product management, consumer wellness, managed care and market access strategy.
 Contact me today for your healthcare content writing and content strategy needs.

 I have over 20 years of experience in the healthcare industry producing valuable healthcare content for audiences and customers spanning physicians, nurses, pharmacists plus pharmaceutical companies, medical technology manufacturers, healthcare provider organizations, managed care, investors, consumers and other stakeholders.

 As a healthcare content writer, my work aligns with an organization’s voice, brand, SEO elements, marketplace and objectives.
 It establishes trust in their company and recognized value in its products and services that generates revenue.

 This experience was earned through working at Walgreens, Pfizer, AbelsonTaylor, TAP (Takeda Abbott Partnership), Hospira Worldwide and Boston Software Systems.